 - Applying for new lines of credit.
 Mortgage lenders are required to do a later credit check before the loan closes.
 They typically do what’s called a “soft pull” of your credit, which tells them if any new lines of credit have been opened.
 Any new credit account could negatively impact your credit score.
 This could lead to a higher interest rate or even result in delaying your closing.
 People looking to furnish their new homes often will be looking to buy new furniture and to time the furniture delivery to coincide with their closing.
 The stores offer deals with no payments due for months or even years on the new furniture.
 While seemingly a good financing offer, opening up this new line of credit could jeopardize your mortgage loan.

 - Making large purchases.
 Buying expensive furniture or appliances with credit could change your debt-to-income ratio, which could result in a delayed closing or denial of your loan if your ratios were tight to begin with.
 Even if you use your own cash to make big purchases, you'll end up having less cash on hand for reserve requirements, which could also negatively impact your loan.
+Best thing to do is keep things as they are once you are approved.

 - Paying off and closing credit cards.
 Credit scores are impacted by a variety of things.
 One of them is paying off and closing credit cards.
 Although it seems counterintuitive, paying off and closing credit cards often negatively affects credit scores.
 Also, depleting funds in your bank account to pay off credit cards also means lower cash reserves.